-Bitbite : first wearable device that helps you lose weight and improve your eating habits.
+Bitbite : the first wearable device that helps you lose weight and improve your eating habits.

 It’s a device that you put in your ear and listens to the way you eat (chewing sounds).
-The promise is that the device will be able to analyse your eating habit and will coach you to improve them.
-For example, you have the bad habit to eat a snack everyday at 11am because you’re hungry.
-To correct that, at 9am, the device will just tell you “you should eat an apple now”.
+The promise is that the device will be able to analyze your eating habit and will coach you to improve them.
+For example, you have the bad habit to eat a snack every day at 11 am because you’re hungry.
+To correct that, at 9 am, the device will just tell you “you should eat an apple now”.
 Funny.

-What I like in this idea is the way they use an easily available data (chewing sounds) and get value from it.
+What I like about this idea is the way they use an easily available data (chewing sounds) and get value from it.

 It’s another device you put in your ear.
 It will have some sensor to monitor your activity (speed, heart rate, …) and will embed an mp3 player.

-What interest me more here is the positioning of Bragi team about data privacy.
-Their view is that wearable should not store your data in cloud, because of data privacy issue.
+What interests me more here is the positioning of Bragi team about data privacy.
+Their view is that wearable should not store your data in the cloud, because of data privacy issue.
 No other speakers took this position.

 2 quotes :